Basic Math | Basic-2 Math | Prealgebra | Workbooks | Glossary | Standards | Site Map | Help

-Multiplying and DividingWhile multiplying and dividing fractions are a little more difficult than adding and subtracting, it still has a simple process.
-Multiplying has you multiplying numbers on top with each other and dividing has you do a little flip-flop with the second value.
+Multiplying and DividingWhile multiplying fractions and dividing fractions are a little more difficult than adding and subtracting, it still involves simple processes.
+With multiplying, you multiply the numbers on top and bottom with each other.
+Dividing has you do a little flip-flop with the second value and then you multiply.
 Again, we'll go into details in a bit.
 Here are some examples.

-1/4 x 1/4 = 1/16 (see how the ones multiplied with each other and the fours multiplied each other?)
+1/4 x 1/4 = 1/16 (See how the ones multiplied with each other and the fours multiplied with each other?)

 1/6 x 5/7 = 5/42 (Tops with tops and bottoms with bottoms.)

-* Look at the difference between multiplying and dividing the same values.
-Make sure you understand that the values are much different.
+Look at the difference between multiplying and dividing the same values.
+Make sure you understand that the solutions are much different.
 5/42 is much different than 7/30.
 The flip in division makes all the difference.

 * The custom search only looks at Rader's sites.

 Go for site help or a list of mathematics topics at the site map!